 (6) Nothing in this section limits the ability of the CEO (Corrective Services) to perform a function through a corrective services officer or agent or the ability of the CEO (Education) to perform a function through an education officer or agent.

-[Section 131H inserted by No. 23 of 2015 s.
+[Section 131H inserted: No. 23 of 2015 s.
 7.]

 Part 5 — Protection proceedings